FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 >- [CC FAQ website](https://creativecommons.org/faq/#can-i-combine-material-under-different-creative-commons-licenses-in-my-work) licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)
 >- [Creative Commons license Wikipage](https://en.wikipedia.org/wiki/Creative_Commons_license) (2023, June 21) in Wikipedia licensed under the [Creative Commons Attribution-ShareAlike License 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-A license allows you to define additional rights and obligations regarding your work that go beyond the copyright you own, and it can protect yourself.
+A license allows you to define rights and obligations regarding the use of your work.

 One of the best sources of information for licensing reusable learning materials is [Creative Commons](https://creativecommons.org/).